Dead Again

 Dead Again is a 1991 neo-noir romantic thriller film directed by Kenneth Branagh and written by Scott Frank.
 It stars Branagh and Emma Thompson, with Andy García, Derek Jacobi, Hanna Schygulla, Wayne Knight, and Robin Williams appearing in supporting roles.

+A woman with amnesia is taken in by a Los Angeles orphanage, which enlists private eye Mike Church to track down her identity.
+However, a past life connection they may share could endanger their lives.

 Dead Again was a moderate box-office success, and received positive reviews from the majority of critics.
 Jacobi was nominated for a BAFTA Award for Best Actor in a Supporting Role, and Patrick Doyle, who composed the film's music, was nominated for a Golden Globe for Best Original Score.

 Plot

 Newspapers detail the 1948 murder of Margaret Strauss, who was stabbed during a robbery; her anklet is missing.
 Her husband, composer Roman Strauss, is found guilty of the crime and condemned to death.
 Before his execution, Roman is visited by reporter Gray Baker.
 Asked if he killed Margaret, Roman appears to whisper something in Baker's ear.
 Baker does not disclose Roman's answer.

 Forty-three years later, private detective Mike Church investigates the identity of a woman who has appeared at the orphanage where he grew up.
 She has amnesia, cannot speak, and has nightmares.
-Mike takes her in and asks his friend, Pete Dugan, to publish her picture and his contact info.
+Mike takes her in and asks his friend Pete Dugan to publish her picture and his contact info.
 Antiques dealer and hypnotist Franklyn Madson approaches Mike, suggesting that hypnosis may help her to recover her memory.

 When the session is unsuccessful, Madson suggests that they experiment with past life regression.
 Mike is skeptical, but the woman details Margaret and Roman's lives in the third person.
 When the session ends, she can speak but still has amnesia.
 Mike and the woman bear a striking resemblance to Roman and Margaret.

 Mike nicknames the woman "Grace" and falls in love with her.
-A man named Doug appears and claims that she is his fiancée, Katherine, but Mike discovers that he is lying and chases him off.
-Hypnotized, Grace remembers that Roman suffered from writer's block and was broke, despite his earlier wealth.
+A man named Doug appears, claiming she is his fiancée Katherine, but Mike discovers that he is lying and chases him off.
+When hypnotized, Grace remembers that Roman suffered from writer's block and was broke, despite his earlier wealth.
 He believes that Margaret is flirting with Baker.
-Margaret cannot convince him that she is faithful and catches Frankie, the son of their housekeeper, Inga, looking through her jewelry box.
-She asks Roman to dismiss Inga, but Roman refuses, saying that Inga saved his life in Nazi Germany.
+Margaret cannot convince him that she is faithful and catches Frankie, the son of their housekeeper Inga, looking through her jewelry box.
+She asks Roman to dismiss Inga, but Roman refuses, saying she had saved his life in Nazi Germany.

 Grace sees Mike standing over Margaret with scissors and is convinced he intends to kill her.
-Mike insists that he would never hurt her, but when he accidentally calls her "Margaret", he agrees to let Madson regress him.
+He insists that he would never hurt her, but when he accidentally calls her "Margaret", he agrees to let Madson regress him.
 During his regression, he realizes that he was actually Margaret (and that Grace was actually Roman), but is unable to tell Madson or Grace.